Official Kickball Rules

 If still tied after extra inning (current inning will be allowed to complete) or 70 minutes the accuracy kick will be used to determine the winner

-- One additional rainout will be allotted for the playoffs.
-If a second attempt at the playoffs is also rained out, the season will end with the championship being awarded to the team with the best regular season record.
+- If the playoffs are cancelled due to weather, the season will end with the championship being awarded to the team with the best regular season record.
 If there is a tie for best record, the tie breaker will be determined by head-to-head record.
 If there is a tie with more than two teams, the tie breaker will be decided by the following:

 - Win-Tie-Loss Percentage (WTL%): This is the percentage of games that were won with ties counting as half a win.

 - Strength of Victory (SOV): The average of the records of a team's defeated opponents for each instance in which they competed.
 Teams which defeat teams with good records have a higher SOV than teams which defeat teams with poor records.